dhanushdevadiga1406-bit/snake_game/README.md

 ## Notes

 The backend stores high scores in memory.
-If the server restarts, scores reset. open http://localhost:3000 in your browser
+If the server restarts, scores reset. open http://localhost:3000 in your browser to play the game